dsolovay/AutoSitecore/README.md

 ## Can I further customize this?

-Absolutely, that is one of the coure strengths of AutoFixture.
+Absolutely, that is one of the core strengths of AutoFixture.
 Some suggestions:

   1. Create a subclass of ItemDataAttribute called FolderItemAttribute that always creates folder items.
   2. Create a AutoFixture Customization to create Fields with certain values: e.g. "Title":"Welcome to Sitecore".